adamchainz/apig-wsgi/README.rst

 If you want to support sending binary responses, set ``binary_support`` to ``True``.
-ALB's support binary responses by default, but on API Gateway you need to make sure you have ``'*/*'`` in the 'binary media types' configuration on your Rest API (whilst API Gateway supports a list of binary media types, using ``'*/*'`` is the best way to do it, since it is used to match the request 'Accept' header as well, which WSGI applications are likely to ignore).
+ALB's support binary responses by default, but on API Gateway you need to make sure you have ``'*/*'`` in the 'binary media types' configuration on your Rest API.
+You will need to configure this through API Gateway directly, CloudFormation, SAM, or whatever tool your project is using.
+Whilst API Gateway supports a list of binary media types, using ``'*/*'`` is the best way to configure this, since it is used to match the request 'Accept' header as well, which WSGI applications are likely to ignore.

 Note that binary responses aren't sent if your response has a 'Content-Type' starting 'text/', 'application/json' or 'application/vnd.api+json' - this